 For students with post-secondary documents that originate outside Canada, a $75 document evaluation fee is charged for domestic students, and $250 for international students (one fee covers all transcripts submitted at one time).

 Transfer credit can be assigned in several ways:

 Determining transfer credit can sometimes be a lengthy process.
 If a course has not been previously articulated, you will need to submit a detailed course outline for the department to review, to determine transfer credit.
 To save time, we suggest you provide course outlines for courses taken outside B.C. when you submit your official transcript.

 For information about transfer credit from other B.C. institutions, consult the BC transfer guide.

-Once your transfer evaluation is complete the Office of the Registrar will contact you, usually at your UFV email address, letting you know that you can review your transfer credit through your myUFV account.
+Once your transfer evaluation is complete the Office of the Registrar will contact you, usually at your UFV student email address, letting you know that you can review your transfer credit through your myUFV account.

 Watch a tutorial video about viewing and interpreting transfer credits